FlamingLotusGirls/pulse/pods/opc-client/README.md

 Simulator
 =========

-To develop patterns for Soma, you can first run them in an OpenGL simulator on a Linux or OSX desktop:
+To develop patterns for Soma (or Pulse), you can first run them in an OpenGL simulator on a Linux or OSX desktop:

 * Clone this repository